Leash Pressure/Loose Leash Walking

 Professional Anchor

-Start holding the leash somewhat normally in front of your body.
-The hand farthest from your dog will be your anchor hand.
-The hand closest to your dog will still be for targeting + luring + rewarding.
+Position hands: Hold the leash in front of your body.
+The farthest hand from your dog will be your anchor hand, and the closer hand will be for targeting, luring, and rewarding.

-The leash should always exit the palm on the pinky side, not the thumb side.
+Leash grip: The leash should exit from the pinky side of your palm, not the thumb side.

 Don’t Wrap!